The state of the world's elephant populations

 Their size has made them a prime target for poaching.
 History has shown us that it is usually the largest mammals that are most at risk from human hunting.
 Elephants are no different.
 We hunt them for their meat, their trunks, and their lucrative tusks.

 There are around 450,000 elephants in the world.
-But this is a tiny fraction of how many there used to be.
+But many populations are much smaller than they used to be.

 In this article we look at the state of elephant populations, and how these populations have changed over time.